OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ---
 title: Enable single sign-on for Office Add-ins
-description: 'Learn how to enable single sign-on for Office Add-ins using your Microsoft, work, or Microsoft 365 Education account.' ms.date: 07/07/2020
+description: 'Learn how to enable single sign-on for Office Add-ins using common Microsoft personal, work, or education accounts.' ms.date: 07/07/2020
 localization_priority: Priority
 ---

 # Enable single sign-on for Office Add-ins (preview)

-Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their Microsoft 365 Education or Work account.
+Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their Microsoft 365 Education or work account.
 You can take advantage of this and use single sign-on (SSO) to authorize the user to your add-in without requiring the user to sign in a second time.

 ![An image showing the sign-in process for an add-in](../images/sso-for-office-addins.png)